-Russian buttercream frosting an extremely glossy, smooth and delicious frosting that also happens to be the easiest frosting to make.
+Russian Buttercream frosting is an extremely glossy, smooth, and delicious frosting that also happens to be the easiest frosting to make.

 When I first heard of condensed milk buttercream, I was skeptical.
 As much as I appreciated that it was a simple recipe with only two ingredients, I thought there was no way it could taste good.
 I was wrong!